Skip to main content

 Your development environment is now set up and ready to build software.

-Time to learn how to use kde-builder to build software from source code!
+The next section explains how to use kde-builder to build software from source code.